RocksonZeta/cofy/README.md

 ### cofy(target, [prefix] , [context])

 Enalbe a class or a object or a function to has [co](https://github.com/visionmedia/co) ability.
-- `target` - cofy target.it can be a class.prototype or a object or a function.
+- `target` - cofy target.it can be a class.prototype or a object or a function.if target is object,cofy will add `prefix_oldMethod` to the target.
 - `prefix` - cofy will add function to the target(except target is function),the function name has a prefix. default is `co_`
 - `context` - the function execute context